stormpath/stormpath-documentation/source/auth_n.rst

 4.2.
 (Optional) Add Any Additional Attributes You Want
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++

-If there are other attributes that you would like Salesforce to pass other attributes, you can configure this.
+If there are other attributes that you would like Salesforce to pass, you can configure this.
 From your Salesforce settings page:

 #.
 Under **Administer**, click on **Connected Apps**.
 #.
 Select the App you would like to configure.